fl2ma/docs-csv-importer/docs/install/docker.md

 There are some *gotchas* when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.

+The CSV import uses the Firefly III API.
+Read more about the API on [this page](https://docs.firefly-iii.org/api/api).

 ## Run as a web server

 This is the easiest way to run the CSV importer.
 Simply use the following run command to launch the CSV importer.